THE ISLANDER FOUNDATION

 • SHOES – No open toed shoes, sandals

 The University of Minnesota does not require any training sessions to volunteer in their concession stands.
-All volunteers must be 14 years or older and will receive a 30-minute walk through prior to starting their shift.
-The U of M does not sell alcohol at their events nor do they use cash registers; instead, it uses money drawers and calculators.
+All volunteers must be 16 years or older and will receive a 30-minute walk through prior to starting their shift.

 Read all materials and click next to go to next page.
 You will then be able to take the test.
 Once you have completed the test and you submit your answers, it will ask for the manager’s e-mail address, please enter both of the following addresses: gscallon@levyrestaurants.com; bsteffen@levyrestaurants.com.
 If you do not put in the above address we will not be notified you have taken the alcohol training and you will need to re-do it.